lucia-auth/lucia/documentation/content/main/start-here/username-password.sveltekit.md

 });
 ```

+> (warn) In an actual production code, you want to make sure you check for password strength.
+See the checklist in the [OWASP Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Authentication_Cheat_Sheet.html#implement-proper-password-strength-controls).

 ### Redirect authenticated users

 Let's also redirect authenticated users to the profile page.
 We can get the current session in the server by using [`locals.auth.validate()`](/reference/lucia-auth/authrequest#validate).